 </html>

-• The .file-uploader div will serve as the drop zone and clickable area.
+• The .file-uploader div serves as both the drop zone and clickable area.

 Styling the file uploader with CSS